Kamil-Kijak/spaceshoot/README.md

 # Spacehoot game
-Basic game written in c# using microsoft.xna framework
-# What is game about?
+## about game
+Game made using C# language and XNA framework to make games
-Game is about ship which survive a enemy ships attack
+Game is about spaceship which must survive from waves of enemy ships
-Player can collect points, using special items
-High wave saved after break up the it
-I one word very easy game
+Game has very simply concept idea and mechanics
+## run project
+Project is using a .NET technology to compile C# code
+You must install .NET 6.0 or above to run this project
+After instalation just writte in terminal ***dotnet run*** to run this project
+## game content
+Game has saving high wave to application folder
+Game is only available in English language
+Game has sound effects, music, textures